Geoffrey-Z/street-sign-classifier/README.md

 # `street-sign-classifier`

-This project fulfills the requirements for the [UMSL CS5390 project](https://github.com/badriadhikari/2019-Spring-DL/tree/master/project_guidelines).
+This project fulfills the requirements for [UMSL's CS5390 project](https://github.com/badriadhikari/2019-Spring-DL/tree/master/project_guidelines).
 It implements a street sign classifier using deep learning.

 ## Report